therickybobbeh/dialysisApp/README.md

 1. Project Overview
 The Peritoneal Dialysis (PD) Management App is designed to help patients and providers monitor and manage peritoneal dialysis treatment.
-The application allows patients to log their health data, provides analytics for trend monitoring, and enables providers to make informed treatment decisions.
+The application allows patients to log their health data, provides analytics for trend monitoring, and enables providers to make informed treatment decisions based on notifications.

 1.1 Features